SravanChittupalli/Advanced-Vehicle-Classifier-and-tracker/README.md

-# Advanced-Vehicle-Classifier  🚗 🚛 🚴🏽 🚍
+# Advanced-Vehicle-Classifier-And-Tracker  🚗 🚛 🚴🏽 🚍
 This project aims at classifying multiple classes of vehicles and in addition to that sub-classifying of trucks according to number of axels.

 ## Contents